AhmedBineuro/Springpy/README.md

 - Left clicking an anchor and releasing left click at another anchor would create a spring between the two anchors
 - Scrolling up and down would increase and decrease the spring stiffness
 ### Anchor Mode
-- Left clicki8ng would create a new anchor
+- Left clicking would create a new anchor
 - Scrolling up and down would increase and decrease the anchor size/mass
 ### Deletion Mode
 - Right clicking a spring deletes it